-BLOCK SCHEDULING
+TRIMESTER SCHEDULING

-The school uses block scheduling for high school courses.
-This format allows students to take core courses in concentrated 9-week periods.
-This allows students to focus more intently on fewer classes and to be more successful in their academics.
+The school uses Trimester scheduling for high school courses.
+This format allows students to take core courses in concentrated 12-week periods allowing students to focus more intently on fewer classes and be more successful in their academics.